AnyChart/docs.anychart.com/Maps/Connector_Maps.md

     {points: [56.4, -3.5, 57.1, -2.19], stroke:'green', to: "Aberdeen", curvature:1}
     ]);
 ```

 {sample}Maps\_Connectors\_07{sample}

 Note that curvature might be negative.
-Negative value will simply curve the segment in the other direction.
+Negative value make the segment's curve go in the other direction.

 #### Start/end size